owliehq/neatsio/docs/1.x.x/getting-started/introduction.md

 # Introduction

-Neatsio exposes an express router which build automatically routes from your Sequelize/Mongoose models (new ODM/ORM implementations are currently at study stage).
+Neatsio exposes an express router which automatically builds routes from your Sequelize/Mongoose models (new ODM/ORM implementations are currently in study stage).

 It uses and is written in Typescript, but also can be used on pure JS.
 Some extensions are available (http errors, async, ...)